How to Fix a Drug Scandal: Events

-Dookhan was accused of forging reports and tampering with samples to produce desired results.
-Farak was accused of tampering with the evidence she was tasked with analyzing by using it to get high herself.
 The actions of both women, who acted independently, resulted in tens of thousands of drug counts being dismissed, the largest single mass dismissal of criminal cases in U.S. history.
-How to Fix a Drug Scandal depicts the role of former Attorney General of Massachusetts Martha Coakley, who was accused of political cover up.
+How to Fix a Drug Scandal also describes how two former assistant Attorneys General of Massachusetts, Anne Kaczmarek and Kris Foster, failed to turn over crucial evidence to the defence, misled the judge in the case and the impact of this misconduct.